ajd12342/paraspeechcaps/dataset/README.md

 example = train_base[0]
 print(example)
 ```
-For ParaSpeechCaps-Base, we also provide full human intrinsic tag annotations for each example in the [`pscbase_speakerid_to_intrinsictags.json`](./pscbase_speakerid_to_intrinsictags.json) file, which is a JSON file mapping speaker IDs (in the `speakerid` column of the main dataset) to a list of intrinsic tags for each example, with duplicates preserved (since multiple annotators can select the same tag).
+For ParaSpeechCaps-Base, we also provide full human intrinsic tag annotations for each example in the [`pscbase_speakerid_to_intrinsictags.json`](./pscbase_speakerid_to_intrinsictags.json) file, licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), which is a JSON file mapping speaker IDs (in the `speakerid` column of the main dataset) to a list of intrinsic tags for each example, with duplicates preserved (since multiple annotators can select the same tag).
 The only difference between the intrinsic tags in this file and the intrinsic tags in the `intrinsic_tags` column of the main dataset is that the dataset only contains tags that were selected by at least 2 annotators, while the full file contains all annotated tags.

-### 2.1 Processing dataset audio
+### 2.2 Processing dataset audio
 Our dataset provides style annotations and other metadata, but not the audio files themselves.
 Instead, it contains relative audio paths (in the `relative_audio_path` column).
 Here, we provide instructions on how to download the audio files from the respective source datasets (VoxCeleb, Expresso, EARS, Emilia) and process them.

 You can decide where to download the audio files and place them for each source dataset; let's denote their root directories as `${voxceleb_root}`, `${expresso_root}`, `${ears_root}`, and `${emilia_root}` respectively.

-#### 2.1.1 VoxCeleb
+#### 2.2.1 VoxCeleb
 Request access to the [VoxCeleb dataset](https://mm.kaist.ac.kr/datasets/voxceleb/), download the audio files for both VoxCeleb1 and VoxCeleb2, and place them at `${voxceleb_root}` such that the directory structure is as follows:
 ```
 ${voxceleb_root}/